MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 Enable **Experimental** features if you're an early adopter, see something useful to you, and would like to help test the feature.

 **Experimental** features are in an early-stage preview that is true to the name "experiment".
 This feature may significantly change or be completely removed at any time.
-These features are very far from being generally available, are not fully supported, and are offered under the preview features terms of service. **Experimental** features should not be used in production.
+These features are very far from being generally available, are not fully supported, and are offered under the [preview terms of service](https://aka.ms/pa-preview-terms). **Experimental** features should not be used in production.

 **Experimental** features are never enabled by default when creating a new app.
 You should only enable an **Experimental** feature for testing purposes and to provide feedback.
 If you don't know what the feature is referring to or its possible impact, you likely should not turn it on.